Skip to main content

 Local Alcohol Policy

-Under the Sale and Supply of Alcohol Act 2012, councils can develop local alcohol policies (LAPs) to influence the location, number and trading hours of businesses licensed to sell alcohol.
+Councils can develop a Local Alcohol Policy (LAP) to influence the location, number and trading hours of businesses licensed to sell alcohol.

 LAPs generally encourage the responsible sale, supply and consumption of alcohol and focus on reducing alcohol related harm.